 When you have your own business — whether you’re just starting out or you’ve been doing it for years — cash flow isn’t always a constant.
 Sometimes you need to pay for unexpected expenses, make payroll or fund new equipment.
 If you don’t have the cash on hand to afford those things, you might need a business loan.

 If you’ve resorted to taking out a few business loans, you might make many different payments to them every month.
 This means keeping track of different due dates, interest rates and balances.
 On top of running a business, you might feel like managing the loans is too much to handle.
 In this case, you may want to look into business debt consolidation.

 How business debt consolidation works

 Business debt consolidation is when you take out a new loan to pay off your existing business loans and debt.
-By taking out a business debt consolidation loan, you’re moving many different debts into one streamlined monthly payment.
+By taking out a small business debt consolidation loan, you’re moving many debts into one streamlined monthly payment.

 Most often, business debt consolidation works like personal debt consolidation.
 When looking for a business debt consolidation method, you’ll want to look for loans that offer lower interest rates than what you’re currently paying.